habibgheta/home_ease/README.md

 ## Firebase

-Firebase is used for authentication and application data management.
+Firebase is used as Backend-as-a-Service (BAAS).

 ### Firebase Authentication